alexsantostx94/portfolio-alex-santos/src/pages/index.md

         content: >-
           Front-End development in HTML, CSS, javascript as well as jamstack development with headerless CMS systems.
-I can work with you on existing designs and incorporate elements that will help your websites SEO and outreach.
+I can work with you on existing designs and incorporate elements that will help with your websites SEO and outreach.
 template: advanced
 ---